emz1003/newbie-ed-2019/Cheat Sheets/Terminal.md

 `mv` filename newLocation | Moves files
 `rm` filename | Removes files, doesn't work for directories `clear` | Clears the terminal screen
-`man` terminalCommand | Shows information about terminal command `mkdir` directoryName | Makes a new directory with the name `cat` filename | Shows you contents of a file
+`man` terminalCommand | Shows information about a terminal command `mkdir` directoryName | Makes a new directory with the name `cat` filename | Shows you contents of a file
 `touch` filename | Creates a file